Drumcree conflict: 1998

+Drumcree standoff and loyalist violence

 Early in 1998, the Public Processions Act was passed, establishing a Parades Commission to make decisions on contentious marches.
 The Parades Commission decided to ban the march from Garvaghy Road.

+On the night of Thursday 2 July, ten Catholic churches were set on fire across mid Ulster.
+The security forces believe it was a co-ordinated attack by the LVF, as retaliation for the Drumcree march being blocked from Garvaghy Road.

 On Friday 3 July, about 1,000 soldiers and 1,000 police were deployed in Portadown.
 The soldiers built large barricades (made of steel, concrete and barbed wire) across all roads leading into the Catholic area.
 In the fields between Drumcree Church and the Catholic area they dug a trench, fourteen feet wide, which was then lined with rows of barbed wire.
 Soldiers also occupied the Catholic Drumcree College, St John the Baptist Primary School, and some properties near the barricades.

 On Sunday 5 July, the Orangemen marched to Drumcree Church and stated they would remain there until they were allowed to proceed.
 About 10,000 Orangemen and loyalists arrived at Drumcree from across Northern Ireland.
-A loyalist group calling itself "Portadown Action Command" issued a statement which read:As from midnight on Friday 10 July 1998, any driver of any vehicle supplying any goods of any kind to the Gavaghy Road will be summarily executed.

-Over the next ten days, there were sustained attacks on the security forces at Drumcree and attempts to break through the blockade.
+Over the next ten days, there were sustained attacks on the security forces at Drumcree and attempts to break through the barricades.
 On 9 July, they were attacked with gunfire and homemade bombs; they responded with plastic bullets.
 There were loyalist protests and violence across Northern Ireland in response to the ban.
 Loyalists blocked roads and attacked the security forces as well as Catholic homes, businesses, schools and churches.
 On 7 July, the mainly Catholic village of Dunloy was "besieged" by over 1,000 Orangemen.
 The County Antrim Grand Lodge said that its members had "taken up positions" and "held" the village.
 On 8 July, eight homemade bombs were thrown at Catholic homes in the Collingwood area of Lurgan.
+A loyalist group calling itself "Portadown Action Command" issued a statement which read:As from midnight on Friday 10 July 1998, any driver of any vehicle supplying any goods of any kind to the Garvaghy Road will be summarily executed.

 The police recorded 2,561 "public order incidents" throughout Northern Ireland, including: